abrac/EV-Fleet-Simulator/README.md

 `chris <abraham-without-the-A's> [at] gmail [dot] com` or via Matrix: https://matrix.to/#/@abrac:matrix.org.

+If you have encountered any issues/bugs with the software, you can report them in our [issues tracker](https://gitlab.com/eputs/ev-fleet-sim/-/issues).

 Also remember to press the "star" and "notification bell" on the top of the GitLab page.
 That way, you will be notified of the latest commits and pull-requests.